doviedob/CardioAR3D/3D_Slicer_extension/README.md

 ## Contact

-For questions or support, please open an issue in this repository or contact [your contact information or preferred method of contact].
+For questions or support, please open an issue in this repository.